Labstep/labstepPy/docs/index.rst

 Quick Example
 -------------
-The quick example below shows how you would attach a Labstep Protocol to a Labstep Experiment:
+The quick example below shows you how to attach a Labstep Protocol to a Labstep Experiment.

+To see what else labstepPy can do, see more :ref:`example uses <example-uses>`.

 .. literalinclude:: ../examples/example.py

-See more :ref:`example uses <example-uses>`.

 Learning labstepPy